LTHL-NoID/cron_generator/README.md

 # cron_generator
-Converts AEST to UTC and prints cron schedule
+Converts AEST to UTC and generates cron schedule based on requirements.

+Can change timezone to suit.